This post may contain affiliate links which won’t change your price but will share some commission.

-This easy banana fritters recipe is such a delicious breakfast or snack!
-It’s inspired by traditional Jamaican fritters.
+This easy Jamaican banana fritters recipe is such a delicious breakfast or snack!
+It’s a fun gluten free, dairy free recipe.

 My husband works at a university with an eclectic mix of people.
 One day, after a conversation with a colleague who’s a priest from Kingston, Jamaica, he came away with a new favorite food: the Jamaican banana fritter.
-The priest described how he makes this traditional Jamaican treat, and my husband has been making it for a quick snack ever since.
+The priest described how he makes this traditional Jamaican treat, and we’ve been making it for a quick snack ever since.

 In my world, any banana recipe is better with chocolate, so I put together my own version of Jamaican banana fritters with chocolate chips.

 Traditionally, sugar is added as part of these, but I think the bananas make them plenty sweet.
 Feel free to use gluten-free flour or white whole wheat flour.
 These are delicious either way.

 Use a small amount of avocado oil or ghee to pan-fry these Jamaican banana fritters.
 You can store the leftovers in the fridge, or freeze them for another time.

 Check out these gluten free pancake recipes for more tasty ideas.

 Jamaican Banana Fritters